-- Urine that is bloody
+- Urine that is bloody Urination that causes pain

 - The discharge from the cervix is unusual

-- At the site of the catheter, there is redness or swelling
+A rash on the skin at the site of the catheter, there is redness or swelling.

 Maintain a constant temperature by checking it twice a day.
 Neutropenia can sometimes only be detected by a fever.

-Here are the main points
+Here are the main points:

+Neutropenia requires hospitalization if it is severe.
+Stay away from crowded areas, avoid food that might have germs, and practice good hygiene.
 Infections should be taken seriously when you are neutropenic.
 Feeling feverish, diarrhea, or chills?
 Visit the emergency room.
 Neutropenia can lead to life-threatening infections.